Policies and Procedures

 A student financial account is established for each student at the time the student accepts an admission offer to the University.
 This account is used to record various student charges and payments.
 Each student is personally responsible for the proper settlement of his/her student financial account.

 A student’s registration will be subject to cancellation when prior term, past due charges have not been resolved before the current term.
 Students not paying or deferring current term charges by the due date may be subject to cancellation.
 Students intending to cancel enrollment must contact the Office of the University Registrar and follow the cancellation procedure to ensure that related current term charges are reversed.
 Any unpaid balance on a student's account may prevent registration.
-In addition, grades, transcripts and diplomas may be withheld until outstanding balances are paid.
+In addition, transcripts and diplomas may be withheld until outstanding balances are paid.

 Students who leave the University with unpaid balances are subject to collections actions.
 These actions will begin with a letter reminding the student of the unpaid debt and encouraging immediate payment, payment arrangements or other action to resolve the debt and avoid additional actions.
 If the student fails to respond satisfactorily, a final letter will be sent, a late fee will apply and each month thereafter, interest will apply.
 Next steps include referral to the NC State Attorney General’s Office as practical, referral to collection agencies and litigation where appropriate.
 Additional actions will include pursuit through the NC State Offset Debt Collection Act (SODCA) and the NC State Employee Debt Collection Act (SEDCA), when applicable.